jenniferlu717/SkewIT/README.md

 **IMPORTANT:** GC Skew/SkewIT is intended for use with only complete, fully contiguous, bacterial sequences with no gaps.
 Sequences should be fully assembled from end-to-end for the calculated SkewI to be informative.
 Contigs/Scaffolds are not expected to display GC Skew.

 ## SkewI.py Usage/Options
+This program will calculate SkewI values for each genome provided.
+Usage information can by provided by running `python skewi.py --usage`.
+Here, we describe how to run `skewi.py`, along with all related options and possibilities.

     python skewi.py -i SEQ.FASTA